 How to apply

-Candidates can choose their Provider of Preparation - those wishing to register with Best Practice Network, should complete our preparation and assessment application form below.
-Feel free to contact our HLTA team for information about course availability using the contact link below.
-Local authorities, groups and clusters of schools who wish to determine their own course schedules and to submit bulk enrolments with BPN as the provider can do so; please confirm pricing and tutor availability with our HLTA team.
+To apply for a HLTA status with Best Practice Network, please complete our preparation and assessment application form below.
+Local authorities, groups and clusters of schools who wish to determine their own course schedules and to submit bulk enrolments with Best Practice Network as the provider can do so; please confirm pricing and tutor availability with our HLTA team.